ietf-wg-cellar/ebml-specification/specification.markdown

 # Structure

 EBML uses a system of Elements to compose an EBML Document.
 Elements incorporate three parts: an Element ID, an Element Data Size, and Element Data.
-The Element Data, which is described by the Element ID, may include either binary data or one or many other Elements.
+The Element Data, which is described by the Element ID, includes either binary data, one or many other Elements, or both.

 # Variable Size Integer